yann112/coding_rules/README.md

+correct the following readme

 ### Coding Rules

 * All methods, classes, functions, and modules should have a docstring in Google format.
+* Use descriptive, meaningful function and method names that clearly convey their purpose.
+For example, get_user_by_id is a better name than get_data.
 * The types of arguments should be included in the function signature, like this:
 ```python
 def my_function(str_my_string: str) -> None: